The Awesome Foundation is a global community advancing the interest of awesome in the universe, $1000 at a time.

 Got an awesome idea?
 Apply for a grant!

 To reach a specific chapter, please use the e-mail link at the top of the chapter's page, under the Chapters section of this site.
-Or, for general global inquiries, you can drop us a line at email@example.com (we are unable to provide updates or feedback with regard to applications at this address).
-You can also connect with us on Twitter and Facebook.
+Or, for general global inquiries, you can drop us a line at firstname.lastname@example.org.
+Please note that we are unable to provide updates or feedback with regard to applications at this address.